michaelthielemans/ProjectHosting/Kubernetes/kubeadm_install_procedure.md

-# installing kubernetes with kubeadm on UBUNTU
+# Installing kubernetes with kubeadm on UBUNTU
 -------------------------
 - Set static ip address
 - Set the hostname correct